zigbeer/ziee/README.md

     if (!err)
         console.log(data);
 /*
-    data is 'getWeeklyScheduleRsp' response data obejct defined by ZCL, and your exec function should return an object like:
+    data is 'getWeeklyScheduleRsp' response data object defined by ZCL, and your exec function should return an object like:

     {